ruanfdev/atom_snippets/README.md

 # Atom Snippets
-* Code Snippets for NWK to be used in Atom
+* Code Snippets for Development to be used in Atom